Suicide on the London Underground: Staff training facility

 In 2010, at a cost of £800,000, TFL opened the West Ashfield training facility, a special staff training centre on the third floor of its Ashfield House, West Kensington.
 It is a mock-up of a station and platform where tube staff can undergo realistic training in the event of an incident.
 The suicide pit is a painted feature.
 However, a joint venture between TfL and the developers of the Earls Court Exhibition Centre plans to regenerate the area, shutting down the historic Lillie Bridge Depot along with Ashfield House by 2024.

 Euphemisms

 Underground management and train drivers use several phrases to refer to suicides, sometimes using "person under a train" or "passenger taken unwell" (usually to inform the public), "person on the track", "passenger action," but most commonly "one under", or "jumper" — well-known phrases across the network.

 In popular culture

-In 2008 the comedy film Three and Out was released, about a Tube train driver who is told that if he witnesses three suicides in a month, he will lose his job, but will receive a large amount of money.
+In 2008, the comedy film Three and Out was released, about a Tube train driver who is told that if he witnesses three suicides in a month, he will lose his job, but will receive a large amount of money.
 ASLEF, the train drivers' union, criticised the film, saying it was insulting and foolish.

-The song "Jubilee Line" by Wilbur Soot also references this subject.
+In 2020, Wilbur Soot released the song "Jubilee Line", which references the platform screen doors that are installed on the Jubilee Line Extensions.